cms-opendata-analyses/HiggsTauTauNanoAODOutreachAnalysis/README.md

 Note that the analysis is not validated and should be used only for educational purposes, in particular since no systematic uncertainties are included.

+The analysis is loosely based on [the official CMS publication from 2014](http://cms-results.web.cern.ch/cms-results/public-results/publications/HIG-13-004/index.html).
 See the respective records in the CERN Open Data portal for further information.

 ![](plots/npv.png)